dank_mids package

 filter_params (TraceFilterParams) – The parameters defining the traces to filter.

-decode_to (Type[T]) – The class to which traces should be decoded.
+decode_to (type[T]) – The class to which traces should be decoded.

-decode_hook (Callable[[Type[T], Any], T] | None) – Hook function to assist in decoding.
+decode_hook (Callable[[type[T], Any], T] | None) – Hook function to assist in decoding.

 - Raises: